Eligibility

 (CYAC) Repertoire

-COMPETITION REPERTOIRE CONSISTS OF:
+REQUIRED REPERTOIRE CONSISTS OF:

 - Any concerto of the contestant’s choice.